witruuueyt/Ship6Dof/README.md

 # Ship6Dof
-[Testing]6Dof Data of ship and kld from opcua
+[Testing]6Dof Data of ship and crane from opcua